grantcolley/atlas/README.md

 ```

 ## Log In
-Clicking the `Login` button on the top left corner of the application will re-direct the user to Auth0.
-Once authenticated, the user is directed back to the application, and the navigation panel displays the Modules, Categories and Pages the user has permission to access.
+Clicking the `Login` button on the top left corner of the application will re-direct the user to the [Auth0](https://auth0.com/) login page.
+Once authenticated, the user is directed back to the application, and the navigation panel will display the Modules, Categories and Pages the user has permission to access.

 ![Alt text](/readme-images/Login.png?raw=true "Login")